clarenceb/aro4x-demo/README.md

 az provider register -n Microsoft.RedHatOpenShift --wait
 ```

-* Use/create an Azure Tenant where you have [Global Administrator](https://docs.microsoft.com/en-us/azure/openshift/howto-create-tenant) role
-* Cluster an AAD application (client ID and secret) and service principal - [more info](https://docs.microsoft.com/en-us/azure/openshift/howto-aad-app-configuration)
 * Install the [OpenShift CLI](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/) for managing the cluster
 * (Optional) Install [Helm v3](https://helm.sh/docs/intro/install/) if you want to integrate with Azure Monitor
 * (Optional) Install the `htpasswd` utility if you want to try HTPasswd as an OCP Idenity Provider: